cryogars/magnaprobe-pytools/README.md

 ## Overview

-`magnaprobe-pytools` is a small collection of Python utilities for working with Magnaprobe snow depth measurements exported from Campbell Scientific data loggers (TOA5 format).
+`magnaprobe-pytools` is a small collection of Python utilities for working with Magnaprobe snow depth measurements exported.